open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.MySqlData/README.md

 For an ASP.NET application, adding instrumentation is typically done in the `Global.asax.cs`.
 Refer to documentation for [OpenTelemetry.Instrumentation.AspNet](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Instrumentation.AspNet/README.md).

+Note, If you are using `Mysql.Data` 8.0.31 or later, please add option `Logging=true` in your connection string to enable tracing.
+See issue #691 for details.

 ## Advanced configuration

 This instrumentation can be configured to change the default behavior by using